Bisections and cocycles on Hopf algebroids: Bisections and cocycles on action Hopf algebroids

-The simplest case is $H=\C G$ for a finite group $G$ acting by left translation to give a Weyl Hopf algebroid $\C(G)\# \C G^{op}$, with trivial coaction and $\psi=\id$.
-This example extends to any $C(X)\# \C G^{op}$ for a finite group $G$ left acting on a set $X$, regarding $B=C(X)$ as a crossed module with trivial coaction (given that $\C G$ is cocommutative).
-This then extends to an algebraic setting $\C[X]\# U(\mathfrak g)^{op}$ where a Lie algebra acts on a commutative coordinate algebra by vector fields.
-Here elements of $Z^1_\ra$ can be obtained from $\phi\in \C[X]$ with $\varrho(\xi)=\tilde\xi(\phi)$ for $\xi\in \mathfrak g$ and $\tilde\xi$ the associated vector field for the right action.
-Based on this experience with action Hopf algebroids, we expect that if $M$ is a smooth manifold and $D$ the Hopf algebroid of differential operators on $M$ then its bisections are similarly given by functions on $M$.
-This will be studied elsewhere.
+The Weyl Hopf algebroid example extends to any $k(X)\# k G^{op}$ for a finite group $G$ left acting on a set $X$, regarding $B=k(X)$ with trivial coaction (given that $k G$ is cocommutative).
+This extends in principle to an algebraic setting $\C[X]\# U(\mathfrak g)^{op}$ where a Lie algebra acts on a commutative coordinate algebra by vector fields, with appropriate care for the algebraic version.
+Based on this experience with action Hopf algebroids, one can expect that if $M$ is a smooth manifold and $D(M)$ the Hopf algebroid of differential operators \cite{Xu} on $M$ then its bisections should be similarly expressible and the associated cohomology of interest.
+This will be looked at elsewhere.

-\section{action Hopf algebroid associated to a coquasitriangular Hopf algebra}
+\subsection{Action Hopf algebroid associated to a coquasitriangular Hopf algebra}

-Recall\cite{Ma:book,Ma:bg} that a coquasitriangular Hopf algebra is a Hopf algebra, together with a convolution invertible linear map $\R: H\ot H\to \mathbb{K}$, such that
+Recall \cite{Ma:book,Ma:bg} that a coquasitriangular Hopf algebra is a Hopf algebra $H$ together with a convolution invertible linear map $\R: H\ot H\to k$, such that

 for all $f,g,h\in H$.
-We also recall that if $H$ is a coquasitriangular Hopf algebra, we can define a new associative algebra on the same underlying vector space $H$ (denoted by $\udh$) by\cite{Ma:bg},
+We also recall that if $H$ is a coquasitriangular Hopf algebra, we can define a new associative algebra on the same underlying vector space $H$ (denoted by $\udh$) by \cite{Ma:bg},